Lukk17/sky/config/local-dev/local_README.md

       - 3306
 ```

-In microservice docker-compose.yml description dependency to right MySQL image need to be added:
+In microservice docker-compose.yml description dependency to right MySQL image needs to be added:

 ```yaml
     depends_on: